-CoQ10 main function is to act as an energy transfer molecule, where it is a co-factor in the production of energy.
-Essentially all cellular functions are dependent on an adequate supply of energy, thus explain why coq10 is vital for all the tissues and organs.
-CoQ10 is also one of the most significant lipid antioxidants that prevents generation of harmful substance production in the body such as free radical, which can lead to modification of protein, lipids, and DNA.
+CoQ10's main function is to act as an energy transfer molecule, where it is a co-factor in the production of energy.
+Essentially, all cellular functions are dependent on an adequate supply of energy, which explains why coq10 is vital for all tissues and organs.
+CoQ10 is also one of the most significant lipid antioxidants that prevents the generation of harmful substances in the body, such as free radicals, which can lead to the modification of proteins, lipids, and DNA.

-Antioxidant: Is defined as substance that inhibit oxidation process, or scavenger of free radical that produce from normal body process hence making body more stable.
+Antioxidant is defined as a substance that inhibits the oxidation process or is a scavenger of free radicals that are produced by normal body processes, hence making the body more stable.

-Due to its function as antioxidants, not only that it can help with neutralizing free radicals and prevent the damage cause by free radical, but it can also improve energy and augments the immune system.
+Due to its function as antioxidants, not only can it help neutralize free radicals and prevent the damage caused by free radicals, but it can also improve energy and augment the immune system.

-There are certain individuals who need to consume more CoQ10 as the amount of CoQ10 in the body is diminishing.
+There are certain individuals who need to consume more CoQ10 as the amount in their bodies is diminishing.

 How much do we need CoQ10?

-A typical CoQ10 dosage is about 30 – 90 mg per day, taken in divided doses, but the recommended amount can be as high as 200 mg per day.
-CoQ10 is fat soluble antioxidants, so it is better to be absorbed when taken with a meal that contains oil or fat.
+A typical CoQ10 dosage is about 30–90 mg per day, taken in divided doses, but the recommended amount can be as high as 200 mg per day.
+CoQ10 is a fat-soluble antioxidant, so it is better absorbed when taken with a meal that contains oil or fat.
 The clinical effect of CoQ10 may take up to eight weeks.

 Food source with CoQ10?